rfarhanian/MachineLearning/src/hw3/README.md

 # Choose a person and compute(using a linear combination) the top restaurant for them.
 What does each entry in the resulting vector represent.

-# Next compute a new matrix (M_usr_x_rest  i.e. an user by restaurant) from all people.
+# Next compute a new matrix (M_usr_x_rest  i.e. a user by restaurant) from all people.
 What does the a_ij matrix represent?

 # Sum all columns in M_usr_x_rest to get optimal restaurant for all users.
 What do the entry’s represent?